paulstothard/helpful_links/README.md

 * [agshumate/Liftoff](https://github.com/agshumate/Liftoff) - A tool that accurately maps annotations in GFF or GTF between assemblies of the same, or closely-related species.
 * [gpertea/gffread](https://github.com/gpertea/gffread) - GFF/GTF utility providing format conversions, region filtering, FASTA sequence extraction and more.
+* [NBISweden/AGAT](https://github.com/NBISweden/AGAT) - A suite of tools to handle gene annotations in any GTF/GFF format.

 ## GWAS

 * [brentp/vcfassoc](https://github.com/brentp/vcfassoc) - Perform genotype-phenotype-association tests on a VCF with logistic regression.
 * [chrchang/plink-ng](https://github.com/chrchang/plink-ng) - A comprehensive update to the PLINK association analysis toolset.
 * [MareesAT/GWA_tutorial](https://github.com/MareesAT/GWA_tutorial) - A comprehensive tutorial about GWAS and PRS.
+* [xiaolei-lab/rMVP](https://github.com/xiaolei-lab/rMVP) - A Memory-efficient, visualization-enhanced, and parallel-accelerated tool for GWAS.

 ## Images